- No delays! Get quotes today

 One of the most important reasons for changing to a combi boiler is energy efficiency.
 According to the Energy Saving Trust, replacing a 12-15 year older boiler with a new A-rated condensing combi boiler can save you up to 40% on your energy bills.
 Internal components of a boiler go through ridiculous thermal stresses on a daily basis.
 Over time this results in corrosion.
 Corroded parts can bring the efficiency of a non-condensing boiler down to 70% to 50% over years of use.
 In monetary terms, that means you may be losing £30 to £50 of every £100 you’re spending on your energy bills.
 Changing to a combi boiler, especially a modern, A-rated condensing combi boiler can help save you that money because they are over 90% efficient.
 There are some premium combi boilers like the Viessmann Vitodens 200-W which are 98% efficient and above!

-Another reason is you don’t need to store hot water, because combi boilers produce hot water on-demand.
+Another reason to consider a combi boiler replacement is you don’t need to store hot water, because combi boilers produce hot water on-demand.
 Whereas a regular or a system boiler stores hot water in a cylinder.
 And whether you use that water or not, it eventually cools down and the boiler has to fire up again to heat it.
 That is extra energy getting wasted.

 - Higher Energy Efficiency for Modern Condensing Combi Boilers.